 The IGC contributes towards air travel (both international and domestic) for standard economy class travel only, across the most cost-effective route between country of location and country of destination, booked reasonably in advance of the travel dates.
 Business flights will not be reimbursed by the IGC.
-If the traveller plans to travel on a ticket other than standard economy he/she must provide a standard economy class quote for the exact same itinerary.
+If the traveller plans to travel on a ticket other than standard economy, he/she must provide a standard economy class quote for the exact same itinerary.

 Please specify in the budget what the flight route is (to/from), the number of flights/travellers on that route, and the cost of the flight.
+If the flight price is particularly high, please include appropriate rationale.